 - The methodology had gained general acceptance.

 Judge Krumholtz ultimately ruled that all of these criteria had, in fact, been met.
-But more importantly, a newborn who’s suffered a traumatic brain injury will have a chance at compensation for injuries that could have easily been prevented.
+But more importantly, a newborn who has suffered a traumatic brain injury will have a chance at compensation for injuries that could have easily been prevented.

-If you’ve had a child who’s suffered a traumatic brain injury during labor and/or delivery because of a medical provider’s negligence, it’s critical that you speak with a Colorado medical injury lawyer as soon as possible.
-Call Burg Simpson today at 303-792-5595 or complete our free case evaluation form so we can meet with you to discuss you situation.
+If you have had a child who has suffered a traumatic brain injury during labor and/or delivery because of a medical provider’s negligence, it is critical that you speak with a Colorado medical injury lawyer as soon as possible.
+Call Burg Simpson today at 303-792-5595 or complete our free case evaluation form so we can meet with you to discuss your situation.